 There are lots of stories of rare cards turning up in weird places that turn out to be worth a fortune.
 Remember, these occurrences, like the cards, are rare.
 That’s why it makes for good television.

 What’s a lot more common is when I find a stash of a couple hundred 1980s or 1990s cards in a house I’m cleaning out.
 Flipping through those cards is fun because it gives me a nostalgia trip.
 But they’re a lot more valuable psychologically than they’ll ever be financially.
+With a few notable exceptions.

 In the mid 1980s, I held out hope that my Rafael Palmeiro and Jose Canseco baseball cards would someday pay for something nice.
 They might get me a nice cup of coffee–at a convenience store.
 Today I can buy unopened packs of 1980s cards for about what they cost in the 1980s.